mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### SYLEAN CONTACT

 In -150, advance scouts from the Sylean Federation contacted the Geonee.
-The Syleans were too remote for trade between the two interstellar polities to be profitable, but for several decades the Geonee Confederation was an almost mandatory stop for long- ranging Sylean scouts and traders.
+The Syleans were too remote for trade between the two interstellar polities to be profitable, but for several decades the Geonee Confederation was an almost mandatory stop for long-ranging Sylean scouts and traders.

 This era was also a time of internal strife and conflict on many Geonee worlds.
 A brutal civil war on Hiponee ended with the use of nuclear weapons, nearly exterminating the entire population.
 The Confederation made the radical decision to deport all survivors to the inhospitable world of Dreva, reserving the once beautiful Hiponee for the nobility.
 This reserved status has been maintained ever since despite the planet having completely recovered from the effects of the war.